 A severance agreement review can help you protect your rights, lessen the overall impact this type of agreement may have on your future employment and give you peace of mind moving forward.

 Maginnis Law’s employment attorneys are here to help you during this unprecedented time in our nation.
-If you have any questions or comments about this blog post, severance agreements or severance agreement reviews, please contact us at 919.526.0450 or email us at firstname.lastname@example.org, or through our contact page.
+If you have any questions or comments about this blog post, severance agreements or severance agreement reviews, please contact us at 919.526.0450, by email at firstname.lastname@example.org, or through our contact page.

 Maginnis Law offers personal injury, consumer protection, estate planning and business litigation attorneys as well.
 We offer free consultations relating to most of our other practice areas, but please call or email for details to confirm what we can do with your potential case.